-Are there special evidentiary issues and challenges related to the claims file in Florida insurance bad faith lawsuits?
+Are there special evidentiary issues and challenges related to the insurance company's claim file in Florida insurance bad faith lawsuits?

 Insurance companies recognize that claims files typically contain the most devastating evidence of bad faith practices.
 Carriers often fight tenaciously to avoid surrendering critical evidence of improper insurance adjustment practices.
 Insurer objections to discovery requests regarding information in the claims file often involve assertions of privileges such as attorney-client privilege and work-product.

 The claims file can establish the procedures and practices used by the insurer for conducting the claim investigation, negotiating settlements, and evaluating claims.
 Examples of relevant documents include internal memoranda, activity logs, and correspondence.
 If the file is devoid of important information for assessing a claim, this might also support a claim of bad faith.

 The process of obtaining documents in the claims file involves experience with potentially complex discovery issues.
 For example, many documents, such as a supervisor’s memorandum, might exist in multiple levels of the hierarchy of the company.
 Failure to request relevant documents at all levels in the hierarchy of the insurance company can weaken a claim.
 The indication of multiple recipients of a damaging document might provide evidence that the file at one level of the company has been purged if the document is missing from the file.